open-mmlab/Amphion/models/codec/dualcodec/README.md

   year      = {2025}
 }
 ```

-If you use this with Amphion toolkit, please consider citing:
+If you use the pre-trained models or training recipe of Amphion, please also cite:

 ```bibtex
 @article{amphion2,
   title        = {Overview of the Amphion Toolkit (v0.2)},